Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 20S and 20N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.44 degrees Kelvin in December 2025, compared to 0.43 in the previous month.
+In both land and oceanic locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.32 degrees Kelvin in April 2026, as in March.

 History.
-Have a look at a few descriptive statistics calculated on the whole sample: the anomaly hit a maximum of 1.15 degrees Kelvin in February 2024; it reached a minimum of -1.27 in March 1917; it averaged -0.26.
+Take a look at a few simple statistics calculated on the whole sample: the anomaly reached its lowest level of -1.50 degrees Kelvin in February 1864; it attained a maximum of 0.88 in February 2024; it was equal on average to -0.50.

 Latest values